ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/advanced-next-steps.md

 ## usb-device

 [`usb-device`] is a library for building USB devices.
 It has been built using traits (the pillar of Rust's *generics*) such that USB interfaces like HID and TTY ACM can be implemented in a device agnostic manner.
 The device details then are limited to a trait *implementation*.
 There's a work in progress implementation of the `usb-device` trait for the nRF52840 device in [this PR] and there are many `usb-device` "classes" like [HID] and [TTY ACM] that can be used with that trait implementation.
+We encourage you to check out that implementation, test it on different OSes and report issues, or contribute fixes, to the `usb-device` ecosystem.

 [this PR]: https://github.com/nrf-rs/nrf-hal/pull/144
 [HID]: https://crates.io/crates/usbd-hid